-- 8.1 By training staff effectively through video and live CPD on the delivery of sensitive RSHE topics we provide a safe environment for students to contribute to RSHE teaching and learning that will have an impact on both their academic and non-academic outcomes. - 8.2 At The Latimer Arts College we encourage staff and students to engage in the importance of RSHE and as a result, tackle the barriers to learning, raise aspirations and improve life chances, especially for our vulnerable and disadvantaged students.
+- 8.1 By training staff effectively on the delivery of sensitive RSHE topics we provide a safe environment for students to contribute to RSHE teaching and learning that will have an impact on both their academic and non-academic outcomes. - 8.2 At The Latimer Arts College we encourage staff and students to engage in the importance of RSHE and as a result, tackle the barriers to learning, raise aspirations and improve life chances, especially for our vulnerable and disadvantaged students.